vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 ---

- This is a practical guide to using Vespa nearest neighbor search query operator and how to combine nearest neighbor search, or dense retrieval with other Vespa query operators.
+ This is a practical guide to using Vespa nearest neighbor search query operator and how to combine nearest neighbor search, or dense evalretri with other Vespa query operators.
 The guide also covers diverse efficient candidate retrievers which can be used in a multi-phase ranking funnel.

  The guide uses the [Last.fm](http://millionsongdataset.com/lastfm/) tracks dataset to illustrate Vespa query performance.